leenathomas01/connector-os-trenchcoat/src/shortcut_recipes/prometheus-1_apple-shortcuts.md

 > **Platform:** iOS / watchOS
 > **Difficulty:** Beginner (No coding, just drag-and-drop)
 > **Time:** ~15 Minutes
-> **Prerequisites:** iPhone, Apple Watch (for HRV), Smart Lights (optional but recommended)
+> **Prerequisites:** iPhone, Apple Watch (for HRV), Smart Lights (optional)

 ---

 ## 1. Concept
 This recipe builds a **closed-loop stress regulator** using tools you already own.
 It does not use "AI" to talk to you.
-It uses simple math to check your biological energy (Heart Rate Variability) and modulates your environment (Lights/Sound) to match your state.
+It uses simple math to check your biological energy (Heart Rate Variability) and modulates your environment to match your state.

+**Why HRV?**
+Heart Rate Variability is the cleanest non-invasive proxy for cognitive load, autonomic balance, and recovery.
+When you are stressed, HRV drops.

 **The Math:** We calculate **Deviation**: `(Baseline - Current) / Baseline`.
 - If your HRV drops **15%**, we nudge (Yellow State).